Different Components of Employee Compensation

-Compensation is comprised of several different components, each of which plays a critical role in attracting and retaining employees.
+Compensation comprises several different components, each of which plays an important role in attracting and retaining employees.
 These components include:

 1. Base salary: This is the fixed amount of money paid to an employee on a regular basis in exchange for their work.
 Base salary is typically determined based on job responsibilities, experience, education, and other factors.

 2. Bonuses: Bonuses are typically one-time payments made to employees in recognition of their performance.
-They can be tied to individual or company performance, or other criteria.
+They are tied to individual or company performance, or other criteria

 3. Benefits: Benefits are non-wage forms of compensation provided to employees, such as healthcare coverage, retirement plans, paid time off, and other perks.